dzikoysk/reposilite/reposilite-site/data/plugins/groovy.md

 artifactId: 'groovy-plugin'
 ---

 Utility plugin that enables scripting API in Groovy.
 In general, you should probably use Java/Kotlin for better experience and performance, but that's still an option - especially useful for quick prototyping of dirty scripts.
+Keep in mind that Groovy runtime is pretty heavy and your Reposilite instance should have at least 64MB+ of available memory.

 Before you'll start using Groovy, you should definitely take a look at:
 * [Guide / Developers - Plugin API](/guide/plugin-api)